 (2) This rule does not apply to the manufacture of exterior siding, tileboard, particle board used as a furniture component, or paper or plastic laminates on wood or wood-derived substrates.

-(3) No owner or operator of a flat wood manufacturing facility subject to this rule shall emit volatile organic compounds from a coating application system in excess of:
+(3) No owner or operator of a flat wood manufacturing facility subject to this rule must emit volatile organic compounds from a coating application system in excess of:

-(a) 2.9 kg per 100 square meters of coated finished product (6.0 lb./1,000 square feet) from printed interior panels, regardless of the number of coats applied;
+(a) 2.9 kilograms per 100 square meters of coated finished product (6.0 pounds/1,000 square feet) from printed interior panels, regardless of the number of coats applied;

-(b) 5.8 kg per 100 square meters of coated finished product (12.0 lb./1,000 square feet) from natural finish hardwood plywood panels, regardless of the number of coats applied; and
+(b) 5.8 kilograms per 100 square meters of coated finished product (12.0 pounds/1,000 square feet) from natural finish hardwood plywood panels, regardless of the number of coats applied; and

-(c) 4.8 kg per 100 square meters of coated finished product (10.0 lb./1,000 square feet) from Class II finishes on hardboard panels, regardless of the number of coats applied.
+(c) 4.8 kilograms per 100 square meters of coated finished product (10.0 pounds/1,000 square feet) from Class II finishes on hardboard panels, regardless of the number of coats applied.

-(4) The emission limits in section (3) of this rule shall be achieved by:
+(4) The emission limits in section (3) must be achieved by:

 (a) The application of low solvent content coating technology; or